braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ### Deleting custom data

-After you blocklist the custom data object and remove references to it from your app or website, the custom data can be deleted.
-For help deleting custom data, please reach out to your customer success manager or the Braze support team.
+The custom data can be deleted after you blocklist the custom data object and remove references from your app or website.
+For help deleting custom data, contact your customer success manager or the Support team.

 Deleting custom data does the following: